 Altering any characteristic of the water cycle impacts many other natural processes.
 The valuable data provided by GLOBE students is helping enhance the understanding of these connections and Earth's natural waters.
 To make sure this data is comparable from site to site, GLOBE students and scientists use GLOBE-approved instruments and follow rigorous protocols.

 - Learning activities focused on scientific concepts, measurement collection methodologies and exercises on how to understand data

 - Data sheets for all hydrosphere protocols

 - A hydrology site map template

 - A glossary of relevant terminology

-You can view the GLOBE Atmosphere Investigation in the six United Nations languages:
+The GLOBE Atmosphere Investigation is available in the six United Nations languages:

 General Hydrosphere Documents